sturob/tmux-propane/README.md

 	alt-x
 	alt-y

 ## Who is this for?

-This plugin is for tmux users who have already got a basic config for navigating windows + resizing panes, but want improved ways to manage panes.
+This plugin is for tmux users who already have a basic config for navigating windows + resizing panes, but want improved ways to control panes.

 ## Dependencies